open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 }
 ```

-If we want to protect the `"OMVLL"` string through a stack decoding, we can return the
+If we want to protect the `"OMVLL"` string through a local decoding, we can leverage the
-`StringEncOptStack`:
+`StringEncOptLocal` option:

 ```python {hl_lines="8-9"}
 def obfuscate_string(self, _, __, string: bytes):